rajeevram/my-tip-calculator/README.md

 The following **optional** features are implemented:
 (nothing yet)
-* [ ] Settings page to change the default tip percentage.
+* [X] Settings page to change the default tip percentage; user can enter in a custom tip amount.
-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:
-(nothing yet)
+* [X] There are differently three differently colored themes that change the background and text.
+* [X] Launch screen when application is opened.

 ## Video Walkthrough
 Here's a GIF walkthrough of implemented user stories: